"The Man From A.U.N.T." is available to stream for free on the Irish Film Institute's IFI Archive Player.

 This short film is part of The Terence McDonald Collection.

 The Terence McDonald Collection at the Irish Film Institute

 Terence McDonald was a teacher, film historian, film collector, and pioneering amateur filmmaker.
 Born in the city of Derry in 1926, the films he made during his lifetime are diverse in genre and subject.
-They range from short comedies and experimental films to expository documentaries covering topics such as travelling and cross-community theatre, mental health services, and films which promoted Derry as a developing city looking hopefully to the future.
+They range from short comedies and experimental films to expository documentaries covering topics such as traveling and cross-community theatre, mental health services, and films that promoted Derry as a developing city looking hopefully to the future.
 His work includes personal projects and films commissioned or supported by a range of public bodies.

 Terence produced his films under the ‘Fairview Films’ banner, a title derived from the name of the family home in Rosemount Avenue, and somewhat intentionally misleading as he alone undertook all aspects of the work.